RTTM2023/Psych-Safety-Deficit-Calculator/README.md

       </div>
       <div class="card purple-card">
 <h2>
-  How would you rate your organisation's culture of Inclusivity & Psychological Safety?
+  How would you rate your organisation's current level of psychological safety?
   <span class="tooltip" data-tooltip="TO BE COMPLETED">
     <img src="Untitled design.svg" alt="info icon" />
   </span>